Vatsalparsaniya/ML_Knowledge/Ensemble learning/Readme.md

 ##  Disadvantage of ensemble

 * High computation power is required as compared to individual models.
 * Ensemble model is complex and can be more difficult to interpret.
 * More time is consumed in training the ensemble models as compared to individual model.

 ## Applications
 * Ensemble models are used to achieve low bias and low variance overall.
+* Ensemble models have Higher precision and accuracy.
 * Used in data science competition for optimizing the models and better performance.